Hue-Jhan/Multi-Api-Hook-Dll/README.md

 # Multi Api Hook Dll
 Simple Antivirus DLL that when injected into a malware will hook WinApi and Native api functions through minhook, track suspicious patterns and stops potentially malicious code.

-Successfully detects most of my malware: .. .. ..
-It operates at usermode lvl so it won't detect injections using syscalls or kernel level stuff ofc.
+Successfully detects most of my malware, such as [this], [this], this, but because it operates at usermode level it cannot detect syscall injections.

 # ⚓ Hooks

-b
+a

 # 💻 Code

 b

-# 🕷 👾 Malware Detection
+# 👾 Malware Detection

 Succesfully stops almost all my malware, here is the list of patterns currently detected: